lohce/careathon2023/README.md

 #### Step 1

 Your code get the voice file as an input.
-Your code will be test on the voice file below as input
+Your code will be tested with each voice files below as input

 | Query | Voice file |
 | --------- | --------- |